"Your lives are meaningless compared to HONDO!"

 THE BOTTOM LINE:

-An interesting examination on the power of the press and how easily that power can be misused, Hondo and the Apache Kid also manages to be an exciting chase tale.
+An interesting examination on misuse of the power of the press, Hondo and the Apache Kid also manages to be an exciting chase tale.
 In what would end up being one of his final performances, an intense Nick Adams makes a lot out of very little dialogue.
 The physical mismatch between the antagonists hurts some, and the script asks for more from Sofia Marie than she can give in a key scene.
 More satisfying than not overall, though.
-The Kid's return (Hondo and the Apache Trail) is free of the sometimes overbearing reporter and the child actors, and is a better overall effort as a result. (**1/2 out of four)
+The Kid's return (Hondo and the Apache Trail) is free of the overbearing reporter and the child actors, and is a better overall effort as a result. (**1/2 out of four)

 HONDO airs every Saturday afternoon at 3:30 PM Central on GetTV.
 Effective July 3rd, 2016, HONDO changes time slots, to Sunday mornings at 6 A.M.
 Central on GetTV.